 Oncolytic viruses are designed to selectively infiltrate and kill tumor cells while leaving the normal cells intact and at the same time induce a potent anti-tumoral T cell response.

 As such oncolytic viruses could induce anti-tumoral T-cell responses de novo and therefore pave the way for CPIs that don’t work unless a pre-activated immune system against cancer already exists.
 Oncolytic viruses have the ability to convert an immunologically "cold" tumor with few tumor-reactive T-cells into a "hot" tumor with increased T-cell infiltration, which has led to several ongoing clinical trials combining oncolytic viruses with CPI-treatment.

 There are over 3000 different types of viruses but not all are suitable for oncolysis(1).
 The oncolytic virus must be non-pathogenic and have an inherent tumor-specific killing capacity or otherwise be genetically modified with these characteristics.
 Currently, there is only one commercially available oncolytic virus on the two most important pharmaceutical markets (USA and Europe) T-VEC/Imlygic (for treatment of melanoma).

 Elicera develops two oncolytic immunotherapies, one of which (ELC-100/AdVince) currently is being tested in a clinical phase I/II-trial, sponsored by Uppsala University, in patients with neuroendocrine tumors (NET) and the other (ELC-201) representing a new generation of oncolytic virus with three combined mechanisms of action.
-ELC-201 will initially be developed for treatment of pancreatic cancer but given its mechanism of action, it theoretically works in all injectable solid tumors.
+ELC-201 is theoretically applicable for treatment of most types of tumors.